List of Intel CPU microarchitectures

-The following is a partial list of Intel CPU microarchitectures.
-The list is incomplete, additional details can be found in Intel's tick–tock model, process–architecture–optimization model and Template:Intel processor roadmap.
+The following is a list of Intel CPU microarchitectures.
+Intel has produced many generations of CPU microarchitectures since the 1970s, spanning x86 processors for desktop, mobile, and server markets.
+Additional details about Intel's manufacturing and architecture strategy can be found in Intel's tick–tock model and the process–architecture–optimization model, which describe how Intel historically alternated between shrinking manufacturing processes and introducing new architectures.
+See also Template:Intel processor roadmap for planned future architectures.